Members of the People Committee: Mikko Kuitunen (Chair), Mammu Kaario and Anne Leskelä.

 - recommending an advisor to the company’s board of directors as necessary and submitting a proposal regarding the remuneration paid to the said advisor.

-The remuneration committee is entitled to conduct research on matters that are required for the conduct of its duties and to use the services of external experts and advisers as it sees fit.
-In the event that the remuneration committee uses the services of external experts and advisers to assist in the conduct of its duties, the committee must ensure that the said experts and advisers are not simultaneously acting as advisers to the company’s current management in a manner that may give rise to conflicts of interest.
+The people committee is entitled to conduct research on matters that are required for the conduct of its duties and to use the services of external experts and advisers as it sees fit.
+In the event that the people committee uses the services of external experts and advisers to assist in the conduct of its duties, the committee must ensure that the said experts and advisers are not simultaneously acting as advisers to the company’s current management in a manner that may give rise to conflicts of interest.

 The board of directors is responsible for ensuring that the duties assigned thereby to the committee are carried out.
 The committee has no independent power to make decisions.
 The board of directors makes all decisions under its purview as a collective.